It is MCHP’s policy to enforce the Federal rules surrounding SAP as defined by the following rules and procedures.

 Appeal Process – Students who wish to request an appeal due to death of a relative, injury or illness of the student or other extenuating circumstances must submit the request to the Financial Aid Specialist.
 As a part of the appeal, the student must detail the circumstances that impacted his/her performance, as well as what has changed to make rectification possible at the next point of evaluation.

 The Financial Aid Office will review the appeal and notify the student in writing of the decision, within 10 business days of the date the appeal is received.
-The student may then appeal that decision in writing to the Director of their program or President of the College.
+The student may then appeal that decision in writing to the Dean of their program or President of the College.
 A response will be given to the student within 10 business days from the date that the appeal is received.